 The theme of tattooing has had some fascination in horror and genre cinema before.
 There has been the odd idea of the animate tattoo used occasionally as a gimmick in films like Ninja Scroll (1993) and Elektra (2005).
-There have been horror treatments such as The X Files episode Never Again (1997), which had Rodney Rowland possessed and driven to kill by a tattoo of Betty Boop, and the subsequent Canadian film Comforting Skin (2011).
+There have been horror treatments such as The X Files episode Never Again (1997), which had Rodney Rowland possessed and driven to kill by a tattoo of Betty Boop, and a similar plot in the subsequent Canadian film Comforting Skin (2011).
 There was also the uniqueness of the narrative frame in The Illustrated Man (1969) where Rod Steiger’s tattoos come to life to tell stories.
-There have been a number of films dealing with the dark fascination surrounding tattoos such as the erotic psycho-thriller Tattoo (1981) and the German Tattoo (2002) about the killing of people for their tattoos.
+There have been a number of films dealing with the dark fascination surrounding tattoos such as the erotic psycho-thriller Tattoo (1981), the German Tattoo (2002) about the killing of people for their tattoos and Perfect Skin (2018) where a woman is imprisoned and her skin used as a canvas by a tattoo artist.
 Serial killers have also been depicted as tattooed to suggest perverse threat in films like Strangeland (1998) and Red Dragon (2002).

 The Tattooist is disappointingly predictable on every level.
 It surely fails the 10-15 minute test that I usually offer any film I watch on tv that I don’t have to write about – if there is nothing of interest that captures one’s attention during that time, I will switch and watch something else.
 (Indeed, The Tattooist surely even fails a 30 minute test by this rule of thumb).
 Rather than taking the time to explore any of the rich Samoan cultural background, writers Matthew Grainger and Jonathan King only recycle horror cliches.
 The hero is another variant on the Man who Dabbles in Forbidden Matters and Unwittingly Unleashes Things They Shouldn’t.
 There is the cliche borrowed from modern J-horror films like Ring (1998) and Ju-on: The Grudge (2003) of the malevolent crime from the past that has leaked into the present and is killing everyone it touches in its need to be expiated.